The Wine-Dark Sea:

 The end of the Austro-Hungarian Empire and

-its Navy sparked a scramble among the victorious
+its Navy parked a scramble among the victorious

 Allies for ownership of the warships.
 Austrian